Follow @scope_views

 The base of the ring has three ¼-20 threaded holes.
 The centre is for a photo head (it would need to be a big ‘un), the other two for direct attachment to a Tele Vue mount or a dovetail.
 Tele Vue’s own Vixen dovetail is super-compact and has the added convenience of replicating the threads on the clam, so you can transfer the TV-85 to a Tele Vue mount without removing it.

 Most smaller mounts will take the TV-85, but not the very smallest: it’s compact but quite heavy.
 Among Tele Vue’s own mounts, at least a Panoramic is recommended.
-My Vixen SX2 takes it without a counterweight.
+My Vixen SX2 (see below) takes it without a counterweight and is ultra-stable.
 The Vixen Porta (see above) vibed too much for high powers.

 Tele Vue’s own Panoramic (seen here with TV-76) is one of numerous smaller mount options for the TV-85.